nvnktrl/Bike_Sharing_Linear_Regression/README.md

 # Bike_Sharing_Linear_Regression
-Implemented Linear Regression for demand of shared bikes to identify significant factors by obtaining 80% accuracy.
+Implemented Linear Regression and built a model to identify significant factors and to predict demand of shared bikes by obtaining 80% accuracy.